Electric cars are growing in the Bay Area, but are only 6 percent of new vehicle sales statewide. (Anne Wernikoff)

 While interest in electric cars is growing, surveys show that most people don’t know much about them.

 “It’s the same as what I know about convertibles,” says Tal.
 “They are out there.
 That’s it.
 I know nothing more than that.”

-Tal says in California, electric cars are cleaner than gas cars, because the electricity comes from a growing amount of solar and wind power.
+Tal says that in California, electric cars are cleaner than gas cars, because the electricity comes from a growing amount of solar and wind power.